What is an Upflush Toilet System?

 Where Does the Waste Go in an Upflush Toilet

-When someone flushes an upflush toilet, the waste and water are pumped up into a holding tank.
+When someone flush an upflush toilet, the waste and water are pump up into a holding tank.
 The holding tank is typically located above ground level, often in the attic or crawlspace of a home.
-From there, the treated effluent is then discharged into a leach field for further treatment before it eventually percolates back into the soil.
+From there, the treated effluent is then discharge into a leach field for further treatment before it eventually percolates back into the soil.

 Do You Need to Vent an Upflush Toilet?